5 Common Mistakes In French ❌ (And How To Fix Them ✅)

 Here, you see, we also add a determinant, because there is a precision to the trade.

-It is the secretary of the medical office, but in most cases you do not have to put a determinant.
+This is the secretary at the doctor's surgery, but in most cases you don't need to put a determinant.

-Second mistake I hear very often, "asking a question" or "making a question."
+The second mistake I hear very often is "asking a question" or "making a question."

 These formulations are not correct in French.
 In French, we say "to ask a question".